 But for a story about two ruthless mafia families battling it out to take control of a city that’s still reeling from the Great Depression, the graphics also have an unusually immaculate sheen to them.
 The buildings look like they had been constructed the day before, the cars like they’d never been driven, and Tommy’s suit looks as though it’s constantly being pressed and cleaned.
 While the game looks absolutely breathtaking most times, credit where credit’s due, it also doesn’t always match the dark and gritty story.

 To be fair, Mafia: Definitive Edition does feel leaps and bounds better to play than the 2002 version of Mafia that’s available on Steam.
-I re-installed the original just to be sure – it’s been a decade since I’ve touched the game – and I struggled to even complete the first chapter because the controls were that bad.
+This writer re-installed the original just to be sure – it’s been a decade since I’ve touched the game – and struggled to even complete the first chapter because the controls were that bad.
 So, make what you will from that.

 Thankfully, the game picks up about a quarter of the way through, with the introduction of more challenging gunfights.
 The combat in Mafia: Definitive Edition is basically an adaptation of the already dated system in Mafia III, with an emphasis on taking cover before gunning down enemies, but dialed back to be less chaotic and more tactical.
 Although a majority of the gunfights do feel rather rudimentary most times – or even exasperating for some outdated holdover missions from the original game – it’s easy to forgive because it’s usually satisfying by the end.